MichaelDuToit/MyMagicMirror/README.md

 # MyMagicMirror
-Code for my magic mirror
+Code for my magic mirror.
 Uses the Wunderground API for the weather data.